PGundy/hot_spot_analysis/README.md

 ## Short Theoretical Demonstration:

-If we have 3 columns [a, b, c], and we want to cut our data using those columns we would have to group our data as such to know all of the interactions' impact on our metric of interst.
+If we have 3 columns [a, b, c], and we want to cut our data using those columns we would have to group our data as such to know all of the interactions' impact on our metric of interest.
 And this problem becomes increasingly complicated as we increase the number of columns.

 **Using 3 columns:**
 [a, b, c] -> 7 valid data cuts